-Regardless of the season, one thing we get to wear every day is our hair!
+Regardless of the season, our hair is one thing we get to wear every day!
 Some days it looks good, and we feel like we can take on the world, but some days it just isn’t working for us.
-It can get even more difficult as we get older, especially if we start to have thinning hair because it can become burdensome to try to style it.
+It can get even more difficult as we get older, especially if we start to have thinning hair, because it can become burdensome to try to style it.

 According to the American Association of Dermatology, roughly 30 million women suffer from female-pattern hair loss.
 The thinning of our hair can be a highly depressing event for women, but there are reasons it starts to fall out and ways to fix it.
 Let’s take a look at some of the options.